Australia national rugby union team: 1960s

 Fewer tests were played throughout the mid-1960s, with Australia only playing a three Test series against All Blacks in 1964.
 They won the third Test after losing the first two.
 The following year Australia hosted the Springboks for two Tests, winning 18–11 and 12–8.
 This was their first ever series win over South Africa and first over a major nation since 1934.

-The British Isles came the following year, beating Australia 11–8 at the SCG, before hammering them 31–0 in Brisbane.
+The British Lions toured in 1966, beating Australia 11–8 at the SCG, before hammering them 31–0 in Brisbane.
 Australia left for Europe in that December where a 14–11 victory over Wales was followed by a slim 11–5 defeat of Scotland.
 The tour continued into the following year where Australia beat England 23–11 before losing to Ireland 15–8 and France 20–14.
-Australia then hosted Ireland, who beat them again in Sydney.
-This was followed by a 20-point loss to the All Blacks.
-The following year, Australia lost to the All Blacks by just one point after a dubious penalty try.
+Australia then hosted Ireland, who beat them in Sydney, followed by a 20-point loss to the All Blacks.
+The following year, Australia lost to the All Blacks by just one point.
 Later that year they defeated France for the first time by the same margin from a long drop goal by John Ballesty for their last win of the decade.
 After losing to Ireland and Scotland on tour, Australia hosted Wales who also beat them.

 1970s

 Australia played Scotland in 1970 and won by 20 points.
+The next year, the controversial 1971 South African tour of Australia took place.
+Australia won all three tests against South Africa, however the tour is remembered for the nationwide protests against Apartheid and the month long state of emergency in Queensland that was declared by the state's premier, Joh Bjeke Petersen, to break up protestors.

-The 1971 South African tour of Australia took place the next season.
-Protests were held around Australia and in Queensland a state of emergency was issued in advance of one of the Tests.
-Australia toured France in November of that year; defeating France in Toulouse, but losing the second Test in Paris.
+Australia toured France in November of that year; winning the first Test in Toulouse, but losing the second Test in Paris.
 France then visited Australia in June 1972 and played a two Test series where they won one and drew one.
-Australia then played three Test series against the All Blacks in New Zealand—losing all three.
-They then stopped over in Suva to play Fiji on their return, where they won their only Test of the year.
+Australia then played a three Test series against the All Blacks in New Zealand—losing all three, then stopped over in Suva to play Fiji on their return, where they won their only Test of the year.

-The following year, Australia hosted Tonga, and after winning the first Test, they lost 11–16 at Ballymore in their second.
-Australia also had a short tour of the United Kingdom in November 1973 where they lost 24–0 to Wales, and 20–3 to England.
-In 1974, Australia hosted the All Blacks for a three Test series—losing two, but drawing in Brisbane.
+In 1973, Australia hosted Tonga, and after winning the first Test, they lost 11–16 at Ballymore in their second.
+Australia also had a short tour of the United Kingdom in November losing 24–0 to Wales, and 20–3 to England.

 In 1974, former Wallaby Dick Marks was appointed as the inaugural National Director of Coaching, commencing a period of systematic improvement of Australian rugby coach and player development under the National Coaching Scheme.
 A turn around in performance of the national side soon followed, leading to outstanding international successes through the 1980s and 1990s.
+The Tests played in 1974 saw Australia hosting the All Blacks for a three Test series—losing two, but drawing in Brisbane.